Lovers and Friends: For Richer, For Poorer (December 1977–September 1978)

 When the show was retooled into For Richer, For Poorer, several major changes had occurred.
 The show's setting was still Point Clair; Rhett's name was changed to Bill and he did marry Megan; Edith Cushing's husband Richard died, leaving her a widow; the Cushings and Saxtons, although they were now related due to Bill and Megan's marriage, were no longer neighbors; and Amy Gifford married Austin Cushing.
 Edith had also done a complete about-face in her relations with the Saxtons, as she was now much more friendly to them than she was in the previous incarnation.

 Also in the story, in both versions of the show, was the Brewster family, whose house the Saxtons had bought when they moved to Point Clair, mother Viola (Patricia Barry) and her daughter, Laurie (Julia MacKenzie).
 Viola and Edith used to be friends, until she sold her house to the Saxtons, angering Edith.

-Despite his marriage to Megan, Bill's former fiancee, Connie Ferguson, announced that she was pregnant; the father was never revealed, but it was rumored to be Bill's.
+Despite his marriage to Megan, Bill's former fiancée, Connie Ferguson, announced that she was pregnant; the father was never revealed, but it was rumored to be Bill's.

 Despite the changes to the storyline, For Richer, For Poorer suffered from low ratings in its time slot.
 NBC announced the cancellation of the program in the summer of 1978; the final episode would air on September 29 of that year.
 The Monday after For Richer, For Poorer aired its last episode, The Hollywood Squares would occupy the show's timeslot; however, in January 1979, the network opted to move Days of Our Lives to occupy the 1:00 p.m.
 Eastern hour in an attempt to compete against All My Children, which had easily beaten For Richer, Poor Poorer in the ratings.